2-day Hangover: Causes & Cures For Two Day Hangovers

 Most people know that it's important not to eat on an empty stomach, but a lot of us forget!
 Although food doesn't "absorb" alcohol like a lot of people say, it does slow down the absorption of alcohol into the body.

-This means that you'll get drunk slower and will allow your body to breakdown the alcohol at a good pace.
+This means that you'll get drunk slower and will allow your body to break down the alcohol at a good pace.

 If you want to avoid a really long hangover, you need to make sure that you eat during (or before) drinking alcohol and during Day 1 of your hangover.
-Although there's no specific foods that will guarantee you won't get a hangover at all (or a two day hangover) eating is still important!
+Although there are no specific foods that will guarantee you won't get a hangover at all (or a two day hangover) eating is still important!

 Tip: Remember to eat when drinking and eat when you're hungover.

-10. Low blood sugar
+10. Low Blood Sugar